oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 8. On the Connection details page, under Bootstrap servers, check the **Customer-assigned subnet** checkbox.

-9. For Host enter: **Kafka Private FQDN** from the Terraform output.
+9. For Host enter: **Kafka Private FQDN** from the Terraform Values section.

 10. For Port, enter: **9092**.

-11. For Private IP address, eenter **Kafka Private IP** from the Terraform output.
+11. For Private IP address, enter **Kafka Private IP** from the Terraform Values section.

 10. Click **Create**.